 - 1. Comments (anything beginning with a "#") MUST be omitted. - 2.
-Any trailing white space MUST be omitted. - 3.
-A multi-line attribute MUST be converted into its single-line equivalent.
-This is accomplished by: - \ Converting all line endings to a single blank space. - \ Concatenating all lines into a single line. - \ Replacing the trailing blank space with a single new line ("\n"). - Numerical fields MUST be converted to canonical representations.
-These include: - \ Date and time fields MUST be converted to UTC and MUST be represented in the Internet Date/Time format [RFC3339]. - \ AS numbers MUST be converted to ASPLAIN syntax [RFC5396]. - \ IPv6 addresses MUST be canonicalized as defined in [RFC5952]. - \ IPv4 addresses MUST be represented as the ipv4-address type defined by RPSL [RFC2622] - \ All IP prefixes (IPv4 and IPv6) MUST be represented in CIDR notation [RFC4632].

-- 5. All ranges, lists, or sets of numerical fields are represented using the appropriate RPSL attribute and each numerical element contained within those attributes MUST conform to the canonicalization rules in this document. - 6.
+Any trailing white space MUST be omitted.

+- 3. A multi-line attribute MUST be converted into its single-line equivalent.
+This is accomplished by: - Converting all line endings to a single blank space. - Concatenating all lines into a single line. - Replacing the trailing blank space with a single new line ("\n"). - 4.
+Numerical fields MUST be converted to canonical representations.
+These include: - Date and time fields MUST be converted to UTC and MUST be represented in the Internet Date/Time format [RFC3339]. - AS numbers MUST be converted to ASPLAIN syntax [RFC5396]. - IPv6 addresses MUST be canonicalized as defined in [RFC5952]. - IPv4 addresses MUST be represented as the ipv4-address type defined by RPSL [RFC2622] - All IP prefixes (IPv4 and IPv6) MUST be represented in CIDR notation [RFC4632]. - 5.
+All ranges, lists, or sets of numerical fields are represented using the appropriate RPSL attribute and each numerical element contained within those attributes MUST conform to the canonicalization rules in this document.
+The ordering of values within such fields MUST be maintained during database transfers. - 6.
 The name of each attribute MUST be converted into lower case, and MUST be kept as part of the attribute line. - 7.
-Tab characters ("t") MUST be converted to spaces. - Multiple whitespaces MUST be collapsed into a single space (" ") character. - All line endings MUST be converted to a singe new line ("\n") character (thus avoiding CR vs. CRLF differences).
+Tab characters ("\t") MUST be converted to spaces.

+- 8. Multiple whitespaces MUST be collapsed into a single space (" ") character. - 9.
+All line endings MUST be converted to a singe new line ("\n") character (thus avoiding CR vs. CRLF differences).